Picani/phyloHiC/README.md

 [sphinx-argparse][7] extension.

-Licence
+License
 -------

 This code has been written during my work as a PhD student in a [CNRS][12] laboratory.
 Thus, it is licensed under the CeCILL V2.1, which very close and compatible with the GNU GPL.

-The English text is in the file `LICENCE` and the French text is in the file `LICENCE_fr`.
+The English text is in the file `LICENSE` and the French text is in the file `LICENSE_fr`.

 Citing